lordmilko/PrtgXml/README.md

 }
 ```

 All tags supported by *EXE/Script Advanced* sensors are supported by *PrtgXml*.
-For a list of tags that can be used in EXE/Script Advanced sensors, please see the [documentation on writing Custom Sensors](https://www.paessler.com/manuals/prtg/custom_sensors#advanced_sensors) or read the docs.
+For a list of tags that can be used in EXE/Script Advanced sensors, please see the [documentation on writing Custom Sensors](https://www.paessler.com/manuals/prtg/custom_sensors#advanced_sensors) or read the [docs](https://github.com/lordmilko/PrtgXml/tree/master/docs).
+Every command supported by *PrtgXml* has full PowerShell documentation (accessible via `Get-Help <command>`) explaining what the command does and how to use it.

-For tags with known values (`Unit`, `SpeedSize`, `DecimalMode`, etc) PrtgXml will provide a list of suggestions you can choose from.
+For tags with known values (`Unit`, `SpeedSize`, `DecimalMode`, etc) *PrtgXml* will provide a list of suggestions you can choose from.
 Cycle through options simply by hitting the tab key!

 ```powershell
 C:\> Unit <tab>